hackclub/hackclub/workshops/cringe_101/README.md

 ```

 **To upload an audio file to Cloud9**
-You’ll need to upload your sound file directly to C9 if you can’t find it hosted
+You'll need to upload your sound file directly to C9 if you can't find it hosted
 somewhere like this (https://www.anotherwebsite.com/sound.mp3)

 Just follow the either method below to upload your file to C9.